-Our common stock is listed on OTCBB and OTCQB, under the symbol "ATNM".
+Our Common Stock is listed on OTCQB, under the symbol "ATNM".
+Our Common Stock ceased trading on the OTCBB on May 29, 2013.
 However, there is no active market for our Common Stock and trading has been extremely limited.
-The last quoted price for our Common Stock was \$3.35 for a trade on August 19, 2013, as reported on www.otcbb.com.
+The last quoted price for our Common Stock was \$5.75 for a trade on September 25, 2013, as reported on www.otcbb.com.
 However, as there is currently little to no market for our Common Stock, we believe that this last reported price does not accurately reflect the value of the Common Stock or the Company, and it may not be possible to sell Common Stock at this price.